 Surprisingly, most futon mattress covers do not come with zippers.
 The futon mattress just slips into an open end, which remains open.
 Decorators recommend ordering futon mattress covers with zippers to keep them looking neat and facilitate removal and cleaning.

-Perhaps the biggest difference between a futon mattress cover and a regular mattress cover is that the former must look good, be deceorative.
-Futon mattress covers come in many, many colors and patterns to match any decor.
+Perhaps the biggest difference between a futon mattress cover and a regular mattress cover is that the former must look good — be decorative.
+Futon mattress covers come in many, many colors and patterns to match any décor.
 Some of the most popular styles are:

 - Print: by far the most common style.
 A pattern or graphic is printed on all sides of the futon mattress cover.
 This style is preferred because most people like to flip their futon mattress occasionally.

 - Printed Top, also called an Inlay: the second most popular style, this one features a print pattern on the top side of the futon mattress cover and a coordinated solid color on the sides and back side.
 This style, too, can be flipped if a stain appears when one is expecting company.

 - Solid Back: just the reverse of the Printed Top.
 One panel is a solid color while the sides and back are a print.

 You must be prepared before you go shopping for a futon mattress cover.
 You should know your futon’s exact measurements: length, width, and thickness.
 This will help you buy the right size futon mattress cover.
 Then, when you get it home, you can take care of it properly.

 A futon mattress cover is usually machine-washable, but read the manufacturer’s instructions carefully.
 Some futon mattress covers must be washed in cold water.
 It is often recommended to turn the futon mattress cover inside out before washing; this protects the visible pattern against rubbing off on the washing machine parts.
 Drying on medium heat is usually safe.

 If you have a futon for sleeping or sitting, consider a futon mattress cover to keep it fresh and clean.